rootkie/cheatsheets/radare2.md

 wF file: Writes the content of the file at the current address or specified offset wt file [sz]: Write to file (from current seek, blocksize or sz bytes)
-	Eg: Dump ELF files with wt @@ hit0* (after searching for ELF headers: \x7fELF) woO 41424344 : get the index in the De Bruijn Pattern of the given word
+	Eg: Dump ELF files with wt @@ hit0* (after searching for ELF headers: \x7fELF) wopO 41424344 : get the index in the De Bruijn Pattern of the given word
 ```

 ## Flags